-In short: the best time of day to see Mount Fuji is the morning.
+The best time of day to see Mount Fuji is in the morning.
 According to Fuji City’s data of 8:00 a.m., 12:00 p.m., and 4:00 p.m., the highest chances of seeing the mountain in full are in the morning at 8:00 a.m.
-As the day progresses into afternoon, it gets harder to see.
+As the day progresses into the afternoon, it gets harder to see.

 It’s rather obvious that Mount Fuji cannot be seen during cloudy or rainy weather, but on the other hand side, sunny weather in flat areas such as Tokyo does not guarantee a beautifully visible mountain.

 According to Fuji City’s results of observing “the relationship between the weather on the ground and Mount Fuji’s visibility,” there is not much difference between sunny days and days on which the mountain can be seen as a whole between January and April, as well as between October and December.